2.4. Create and edit map items

 The majority of categories include several types of map items.
 In this case, when you click buttons in the “New item category” menu, an additional menu will open and you can select your item type there.

-For example, when you select the “Hydrography” category, an additional menu opens that includes the “Reservoir”, “Area of river bed” and “Hydrography point” types:
+For example, when you select the “Hydrography” category, an additional menu opens that includes the “Body of water”, “Area of river bed” and “Hydrography point” types:

 In the upper part of the menu, there is a field where you can quickly search for item types.